Reducing HVAC Noise From a Noisy Air Vent

 When your air conditioner kicks on, it may cause vibrations that run through your ductwork and escape out the vents.
 The vibrational energy travels through the metal air ducts and creates an unpleasant structural noise that tends to sound like a buzzing or rattling noise in the background.
 If you have structural noise, the only way to stop it is by damping the vibrations with our Damplifier Pro sound deadening mat.
 You can also decouple the ceiling from noisy air vents using sound isolation clips, our RSIC-1 EXT04 is great for that.
 You would install the Damplifier Pro on the ducts if you have access, or directly on the vent that is rattling.
 If you stop the vibrations, you’ll stop the structural noise.

-Although these solutions will all work together, each also will independently take a bite out of those noisy air vents.
+There are a few solutions that will work together to give you the most optimal results.
+While, these solutions will all work together, each also will independently take a bite out of those noisy air vents.
 The steps we outline here are in the order we’d recommend, should you choose to do them all.

-1: Soundproofing ductwork with new ducting
+step one: Soundproofing ductwork with new ducting

 The best way to eliminate airborne noise in ducts is to add 90-degree turns within the ductwork.
 Noise traveling along a straight line inside your ducts won’t hit any barriers to block its path.
 However, if that noise is forced to make a true 90-degree turn, the sound coming out the end of the duct will be reduced by about 6 dB.
 We recommend adding two or three 90 degree turns for the best soundproofing.
 After that third turn, diminishing returns have kicked in and you won’t see much reduction.